Updated for 2023

 And, in addition to doing good for their specific charities, there are also positive environmental consequences as we have eliminated the need to travel to stores, buy boxes, bags and gift wrap to ship gifts that will not be nearly as memorable as our charitable gifts.

-Over the past five years, over ten charities have received gifts from our family and it has been such fun hearing our children and grandchildren enthusiastically discuss the choices they made and why they choose them.
+Now, several charities have received gifts from our family over the years and it has been such fun hearing our children and grandchildren enthusiastically discuss the choices they made and why they choose them.

 For more information about charitable gift accounts and how they may fit into your family’s financial goals, please contact us.